b-g-goodell/sta-tra/README.md

 # 4. SSH Keys and DigitalOcean

 I recommend running this on some sort of cloud based service (AWS or DigitalOcean or something).
-I spun up a droplet using instructions [from here](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server), generated my SSH keys using

-        ssh-keygen -t rsa

-I usually use the default folder, and I generate passphrases using LastPass.
-To get my SSH keys I use

-        cat ~/.ssh/id_rsa.pub

-which I then copy-paste into the DigitalOcean SSH key prompt.
-We use

-        ssh root@ip.address.here
+Generate your SSH keys (with Windows, use the instructions [here](https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) or in Linux using `ssh-keygen -t rsa` (hit enter for default location) and then copying the public key using `cat ~/.ssh/id_rsa.pub`.
+Then spin up a droplet on DigitalOcean using instructions [from here](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server), which will ask for your public SSH key.

-to ssh into the droplet as root, and then we create a new user, add it to the sudo group, and generate ssh keys for that new user.
-Then rather than loggin in as root, log in as the local user.
+After that, use `ssh root@ip.address.here` to ssh into the droplet as root.
+There's nothing stopping you from stopping here and simply proceeding, but doing anything as root unless it's absolutely necessary is often considered stupid.
+We suggest [creating a new user](https://www.digitalocean.com/community/tutorials/how-to-add-delete-and-grant-sudo-privileges-to-users-on-a-debian-vps) and adding it to the sudo group.
+Rather than logging in as root, log in as the local user with sudo capabilities.

 # 5. Different Operating Systems